wehlutyk/thesis/content/4-discussion.md

   "I've spoken to the other children who were there that day.
 Can you think of anything else, Barbara, they might have told me about that party?"
 \end{nquote}

-With this minimal context, it is now clear that the speaker was not at the party, but is asking Barbara to tell him or her something he or she already knows.
+With this minimal context, it is now clear (or at least much more likely) that the speaker was not at the party, but is asking Barbara to tell him or her something he or she already knows.
-To fully understand the utterances however, much more information on the interaction is needed: one must know that the utterances, extracted from the 1997 movie "The Devil's Advocate", are pronounced by a lawyer defending his client, a sexual abuser, while accusingly questionning Barbara, a victim of the abuser and witness in his trial.
+To fully understand the utterance however, much more information about the interaction is needed: one must know that the utterance, extracted from the 1997 movie "The Devil's Advocate", is pronounced by a lawyer defending his client, a sexual abuser, while accusingly questionning Barbara, a victim of the abuser and witness in his trial.

 This example illustrates what @scott-phillips_pragmatics_2017 calls *strong* pragmatics.
 Contrary to *weak* pragmatics, which construes the context-dependence of meaning as a layer to be added on top of semantics, syntax, morphology, phonology and phonetics, strong pragmatics refers to the fact that all communication fundamentally depends on social cognition, which cuts through the other layers of linguistic analysis such as semantics and syntax.